 Her husband and children were worried about her undergoing weight loss surgery beforehand, as they saw the operation as a drastic measure full of risk.
 But one year after surgery, they fully understand how important it was for her to make that lifestyle change, lest she spend more of her life as a non-participant in family activities.

 There are other non-scale victories that patients experience on a daily basis.
 Little things that add up to a happier life.
 Being able to sit on the floor and play with kids, going for a walk without pain or becoming short of breath, being able to wear more fashionable clothing, and having the energy to complete all of these activities without becoming fatigued.
 These are all non-scale victories; they cannot be measured by standing on a scale, and they are the stories that I love to hear when I come to work.

 What “non-scale victories” have you had since losing weight?
 Let us know in the comments below!

-Daniel McCullough, MD, has been a bariatric surgeon for the past 10 years.
-Prior to joining ProMedica Physicians in July 2016, Dr. McCullough practiced in Maryland, Delaware and Virginia.
+Daniel McCullough, MD, FACS, FASMBS, is the medical director of ProMedica Weight Loss Surgery.
+He is a board-certified general surgeon who has performed over 2,000 bariatric procedures during the past 15 years.
 He completed a Bariatric Surgery fellowship at The University of Virginia, residency in General Surgery at The University of Toledo Medical Center, and medical school at the Medical College of Ohio (UTCOM).
 He is a native of Toledo, Ohio.